chihming-chen/using-classification-models-to-improve-telemarketing-strategies/README.md

 <img src="https://github.com/chihming-chen/using-classification-models-to-improve-telemarketing-strategies/blob/main/images/logreg_pred_proba.png">
 </div>
 <p></p>
-The best model, Support Vector Machine, has the best balance of predicting both positive and negative outcomes in high confidence.
+The best model, Support Vector Machine Classifier, has the best balance of predicting both positive and negative outcomes in high confidence as shown below.
 <p align="center">
 <img src="https://github.com/chihming-chen/using-classification-models-to-improve-telemarketing-strategies/blob/main/images/svc_pred_proba.png">
 </p>

 ## Actionable Recommendations
 **Prioritize High-Probability Customers:** Focus initial efforts on the subset of customers identified by the models as having the highest likelihood of subscribing to the Term Deposit.
 This approach ensures the efficient allocation of limited resources.
+The model excepts a prbability-weighted forcast of 4,298 out of 35,551 (12.1%) of customers who has not been contacted to subscribe the the Term Deposit product if the telemarketing campaign continue its course.
 <p align="center">
 <img src="https://github.com/chihming-chen/using-classification-models-to-improve-telemarketing-strategies/blob/main/images/svc_predictions.png">
 </p>